 Another spot worth visiting during this time is Tenorio National Park, particularly the Río Celeste.
 The ethereal blue waters here are the stuff of dreams—the old story goes the Río Celeste got its color when God dipped his brush in the water while he was painting the sky.
 For this reason, it's one of the most popular tourist destinations in the entire country.
 Any other month you'd be shoulder-to-shoulder with the crowds, but in May you should find it refreshingly sparse in terms of visitors.
 So come and enjoy the hiking trails leading all the way to its unforgettable 295-foot waterfall.

 What to Do

-If you are interested in visiting Costa Rica's beautiful rivers (such as the Río Celeste mentioned above), then consider a rafting trip.
+If you are interested in visiting Costa Rica's beautiful rivers, then consider a whitewater rafting trip.
 The river levels in Costa Rica are higher during the green season, which makes for even better whitewater rafting conditions than at other times of the year.
 Some of the best rafting rivers include the Pacuare, Sarapiquí, Balsa, and Savegre.
 And if you do visit Tenorio National Park, consider a tubing trip down the Río Celeste.
 It's the best way to experience those electric blue waters.

 If you want to maximize your chances of sun and sand during your May trip, you'll visit the Pacific coast of Guanacaste Province, particularly the Nicoya Peninsula.
 The tropical dry forest of this region is just beginning to bloom with the new rains, yet there is still a good chance of sun here, as the climate doesn't fluctuate that much throughout the year.
 So consider planning a surf trip up and down the coast, hitting places like Playa Hermosa, Tamarindo, and Playa Avellanas.